Double Copy from Tensor Products of Metric BV${}^{\color{gray} \blacksquare}$-algebras: Introduction and results

 To demonstrate our mathematical constructions in detail, we consider a number of explicit examples in \cref{sec:examples}.
 In particular, we discuss our formalism for both CK duality and the double copy for the biadjoint scalar field theory (as well as the instructive extension to a biadjoint-bifundamental scalar field theory) and pure Chern--Simons theory.
 In the latter case, the double copy produces the complete BV triangle for an interesting biform field theory, whose physical part was previously derived in~\cite{Ben-Shahar:2021zww}.
 We also sketch our description of CK duality of~\cite{Borsten:2022vtg} and explain the relation to the recent work of~\cite{Bonezzi:2023pox}.
 Our most important examples are the pure spinor descriptions of Yang--Mills theory and M2-brane models.
 We review our description of full tree-level CK duality from~\cite{Borsten:2023reb}, but then also develop the corresponding picture for the double copy.
 In the case of Yang--Mills theory, we obtain the first cubic pure spinor action for ten-dimensional supergravity, which may also shed some light on questions in previous pure spinor actions for supergravity.
 In the case of M2-brane models, we obtain the again a cubic biform action which is an extension of the one obtained for Chern--Simons theory.
 This action is a candidate for either a supergravity or a Born--Infeld like action.
 We also consider the interesting example of a sesquiadjoint scalar field theory, a deformation of a biadjoint scalar field theory in which one of the two Lie algebras is replaced by a more general algebraic structure.
 In this case, the kinematic Lie algebra is lifted to a kinematic $L_\infty$-algebra, an object that any classical field theory possesses.

 \paragraph{Results.} Altogether, our results can be summarised as follows.
 We show that any field theory that exhibits a kinematic Lie algebra has an underlying pseudo-$\BVbox$-algebra, a mild generalisation of a $\BVbox$-algebra.
 In these pseudo-$\BVbox$-algebras, the kinematic Lie algebra appears in a grade-shifted form, and the Lie bracket is given by a derived bracket\footnote{Such constructions are common in homotopical algebra.}.
 If $\BBox=\wave$, the Minkowski d'Alembertian, we have the usual form of CK duality.
-We also show that this kinematic Lie algebra is a special case of a more general kinematic $L_\infty$-algebra that any classical field theory possesses.
+We also show that this kinematic Lie algebra is a special case of a more general kinematic $L_\infty$-algebra that any classical field theory possesses, but does not, however, imply CK duality (see \cref{ssec:kinematic_L_infty_algebras}).
 We then give a construction of the action of a syngamy field theory of two field theories with metric $\BVbox$-algebras.
 The familiar double copy is a special case of this construction, and using pure spinors, we find a new cubic action for ten-dimensional supergravity.
+Finally, this contribution provides a mathematically complete foundation for elements of our previous work, where the detailed mathematical tools were only sketched and developed as far as absolutely required.

 Byproducts of our constructions include the homotopy algebraic perspective on colour--flavour-stripping, see \cref{ssec:colour-flavour-stripping}, as well as a restricted tensor product of modules over a wide class of bialgebras, see \cref{app:restricted_tensor_product}, which appears to be a new mathematical construction.